top of page

 Madrona is very passionate about supporting VBAC at home and welcomes a consult to see if this is a good option.

-An initial consultation is Free and encouraged.
+An initial consultation is free and encouraged.

 The base fee for Prenatal, Labor & Postpartum care is $5800.

-Payment plans are an option.
+Payment plans are an option as is sliding scale if needed.

 Other additional fees include, additional testing, lab work and or ultrasound.